Coral Guardian: Protecting and Restoring Coral Reefs

 What is Coral Guardian?

 Coral Guardian is a French NGO, founded in 2012, dedicated to the protection of coral reefs and the communities that depend on them.
-The association uses innovative participatory conservation methods to restore damaged coral reefs while raising awareness among the general public about their importance.
+The organization uses innovative participatory conservation methods to restore damaged coral reefs while raising public awareness of their importance.

-Coral reefs, although they cover only 0.2% of the ocean surface, are home to 25% of the world's marine biodiversity.
-They are essential for protecting coastlines and maintaining the livelihoods of 500 million people.
+Coral reefs, although they cover only 0.1% of the ocean's surface, are home to 25% of the world's marine biodiversity.
+They are essential for coastal protection and maintaining the livelihoods of 500 million people.

 Missions